Zerahhah/split_train_val/README.md

 void SplitData::save_to_txt(std::string target_dir)
 ```
 ## Usage
-Call the constructor function with the required 4 parameters.<br>
+1)Call the constructor function with the required 4 parameters.<br>
-Then call the member function to split datasets into two folder.
+2-1)Then call the member function to split datasets into two folder.
 Each folder(train/validation) contains the folders which store the
 data belonging to each category.
 The directory structure should like this.
 ![result directory structure](https://github.com/Zerahhah/split_train_val/blob/master/result.png)
-If you do not want to create the subfolders or copy file into the subfolders(creating subfolders and cpoying files means double disk space, but it is friendly to Pytorch.torchvision.ImageFolder), you can call the member function save_to_txt.
+2-2)If you do not want to create the subfolders or copy file into the subfolders(creating subfolders and cpoying files means double disk space, but it is friendly to Pytorch.torchvision.ImageFolder), you can call the member function save_to_txt.
 Then the train filenames and val filenames are separately saved to the train.txt and val.txt in your cpp_file's path or the path you want.